2009 National Artist of the Philippines controversy: Carlo J. Caparas

-Cecilla Guidote-Alvarez
+Cecile Guidote-Alvarez

 Guidote-Alvarez also defended her qualifications for receiving the award.
 “Before you make a judgment," she said, "read my achievements first as an artist.
 Was I an idiot before I became a national artist?"
 As proof of her achievements, she cited previous awards, including the Ramon Magsaysay public service award for the arts, the CCP Gawad Sining Award for Literature, and the Outstanding Women in the Nation's Services award.
-She also cited her important role in the development of Philippine theater, having founded the Philippine Educational Theatre Association (PETA) in 1967.
+She also cited her important role in the development of Philippine theater, having founded the Philippine Educational Theater Association (PETA) in 1967.
 She asserted that the President had the prerogative to name national artists who were not named in the selection committee's shortlist, and denied lobbying for the award, saying that President Arroyo had “never talked to [her] about it."

 Significant events

-On July 27, 2009, it was announced to the public that President Gloria Macapagal-Arroyo had named seven National Artists for 2009: National Commission on Culture and the Arts executive director Cecille Guidote Alvarez (theater); Manuel Conde (film and broadcast arts, posthumous); Lazaro Francisco (literature, posthumous); Federico Aguilar Alcuaz (visual arts in painting, sculpture and mixed media); Magno Jose Carlo Caparas (visual arts and film); Francisco Mañosa (architecture); and Jose "Pitoy" Moreno (fashion design).
+On July 27, 2009, it was announced to the public that President Gloria Macapagal-Arroyo had named seven National Artists for 2009: National Commission on Culture and the Arts executive director Cecile Guidote Alvarez (theater); Manuel Conde (film and broadcast arts, posthumous); Lazaro Francisco (literature, posthumous); Federico Aguilar Alcuaz (visual arts in painting, sculpture and mixed media); Magno Jose Carlo Caparas (visual arts and film); Francisco Mañosa (architecture); and Jose "Pitoy" Moreno (fashion design).

 By August 1, 2009, it had been revealed by members of the final selection committee, comprising members from the NCCA and CCP, that only Conde, Alcuaz and Francisco had been short-listed by the selection committee in May.
 Alvarez, Caparas, Mañosa, and Moreno had been included via what was referred to as the "President’s prerogative".
 They also revealed that a fourth nominee, Ramon Santos (shortlisted for music), had not been conferred the order as recommended by committee – also supposedly part of the president's prerogative.
 Various artists' groups in the Philippines began to protest, notably the Concerned Artists of the Philippines.
 Over the next few days, previously conferred members of the Order of National Artists, notably Eddie Romero, F. Sionil Jose, Bienvenido Lumbera, Virgilio Almario, and BenCab protested.
 A number of members of the Comic Book industry, notably Gerry Alanguilan, also protested.